Grip Strength and Frailty: The New Essential Biomarker

 Patient Empowerment

-Give patients access to their grip strength scores – a clear, tangible measure they can easily understand and actively improve with guidance.
+Give patients access to their grip strength scores.
+A clear, tangible measure they can easily understand and actively improve with guidance.

 Unlike blood pressure, grip strength measurement is relatable and empowering, enabling patients to track their progress as a key indicator of their independence.